Dumplings and fellowship mark New Year for Chinese Church of Iowa City

 “We’re a very close-knit community,” Xu said.
 “We are very proud of this community.”

-The church draws members who are originally from not just mainland China but Taiwan, Hong Kong, Singapore and Mayalsia.
+The church draws members who are originally from mainland China Taiwan, Hong Kong, Singapore and Malaysia.
 Other congregants were born in the United States.
-On holidays like the New Year, they invite students and community members who don’t normally attend the church to join meals.
+On holidays like the New Year, students and community members who don’t normally attend the church are invited to join meals.

 “This church draws people with Chinese backgrounds together, and with the English services, others join as well,” Fan said.
 “All are welcome.”

-Note: Editor’s note: This is the first installment of “Food & Faith,” an occasional series featuring Eastern Iowa faith groups and the meals they share together.